biolink/biolink-model/docs/decreases_splicing_of.md

----
-parent: Slots
-title: biolink:decreases_splicing_of
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: decreases_splicing_of
+# Type: decreases splicing of

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between a molecular entity and an mRNA where the action or effect of the molecular entity decreases the proper splicing of the mRNA

 URI: [biolink:decreases_splicing_of](https://w3id.org/biolink/vocab/decreases_splicing_of)

 ## Domain and Range